SeedFinding/minecraft_end_generation_rs/README.md

 # Minecraft End Generation in Rust

-Warning by default you need rust 1.46.0+ since I use const fn but if you want to use another version just pass `--no-default-features` on your build/test/run command or as a dependency do `default-features = false`
+Warning by default you need rust 1.47.0+ since I use const fn but if you want to use another version just pass `--no-default-features` on your build/test/run command or as a dependency do `default-features = false`.
+The MSRV is 1.40.0 if you disable default-features because of the use non exhaustive memchr #45394.

 You can run this in C, C++, Rust and Python.